OJddJO/DungeonCrawler/technicalSpecification.md

 4. Technical Requirements

--   Platform: Compatible with Windows and Linux operating systems.
+-   Platform: Compatible with Windows and maybe Linux operating systems.
 (The project is developed on Windows, so it is natively supported by Windows) (To be determined)
 -   Programming Language: Python
 -   User Interface: Terminal-based user interface.
 -   Graphics and Sound: Integration of ASCII graphics, no sound.